coder/docs/admin/templates.md

 ## Enabling workspace templates

-By default, workspaces templates is an opt-in feature.
+By default, workspace templates is an opt-in feature.
 The **Enable using Workspace Templates** toggle allows you to enable or disable the creation of [workspaces](../workspaces/index.md) using predefined templates located in Git repositories.